 Western Australia’s public health and safety measures have eased, with new baseline settings now in effect.

-Masks will only be required for people aged 12 and older in high-risk settings, including:
+Masks are strongly encouraged in crowded indoors spaces and where physical distancing isn’t possible.
+From 9 September 2022, masks are only required for people aged 12 and older in high-risk settings, including:

 - residential aged care

 - corrective facilities.